Recorded Webinar: Reducing Chargebacks with Browser-layer Intelligence (cside x Chargebacks911)

 Frequently Asked Questions

-No, because cside's core analysis happens on our proxy, completely invisible to attackers.
+No, because cside's core analysis happens on our platform, completely invisible to attackers.
 Akamai's JavaScript monitoring code runs in the user's browser where sophisticated attackers can see it, analyze it, and potentially disable or bypass it.
-Since our proxy protection occurs server-side before content reaches the browser, attackers have no way to detect, study, or circumvent our security mechanisms.
+Since our server-side protection occurs server-side before content reaches the browser, attackers have no way to detect, study, or circumvent our security mechanisms.

 Akamai provides behavioral alerts and monitoring data when suspicious activity is detected, but cside captures and archives the exact malicious code bytes that were attempted to load.
 This gives you complete, replay-ready forensic evidence showing precisely what the attack looked like, how it worked, and what data it was trying to steal.
 Auditors and incident response teams get immutable proof of the attack rather than just behavioral observations.